How Trading Foundations Work Together: Building a Simple, Structured Approach

 3. Capital Protection: The Safety Layer

-Risk Management → defines how much you can lose
+• Risk Management → defines how much you are willing to lose before entering

 This layer answers: